marioortizmanero/speedbumpapp.com/content/en/blog/draft-monetization/index.md

 It doesn't have to be just one, either.

-Monetizing isn't a priority, as I have savings for now.
+I'm doing fine money-wise, so monetizing isn't a priority.
 But I've been wanting to know if SpeedBump is the right thing to work on.
 And the answer is as simple as: if people are willing to pay for it, then yes.

 [^rounding]: Numbers are rounded for simplicity.
 [^location]: Prices may vary according to the country.
 This analysis was based in Germany.